rikkimax/twp-d/manuscript/content/kindsOfProjects/networking/web/serverSide.md

 Less well known templating library is JADE[^Jade].

-An independent server that handles caching is memcached[^Memcached].
+An independent server that handles caching is Memcached[^Memcached].
 Commonly it is paired with a serialization library to handle objects.

 [^KleinRouter]: https://github.com/chriso/klein.php
 [^Hibernate]: http://hibernate.org/orm/